 Then, believe it or not, the meat itself (from the different parts of the pig) will affect how long to bake pork chops at 350.

-For example, any cut with lots of connective tissue (like a blade chop or sirloin chop) will take longer to cook than cuts without this tissue.
+For example, any cut with lots of connective tissue (like a blade chop or sirloin chop) takes longer to cook than pork chops without this tissue.
 The same goes for very fatty cuts.

 Not only does this affect the cooking time, but it will also affect the cooking method (more on that later).